Viraj-Pansuriya/202001196_Assignment_1/README.md

-#Name : Pansuriya Viraj Dhirajbhai
+# Name : Pansuriya Viraj Dhirajbhai
-#Id : 202001196
+# Id : 202001196
-#Date : 02/02/2023
+# Date : 02/02/2023

-Answer-1:
+## Answer-1:

-Functional Requirments:
+### Functional Requirments:

--> People , who are assigned to projects should have access to system.
+* People , who are assigned to projects should have access to system.
--> If new people are joining to project , there should be register option and after validation of their Id and another required documents , provide access.
+* If new people are joining to project , there should be register option and after validation of their Id and another required documents , provide access.
 -> Create a different section for Student , Staff , Faculty.
 -> System should authenticates valid users ( such as students and employees ) , after that only they access.
 -> Any people on internet(LIS member / non- member) can search about books that are available in library , can sort according to release date of book , price of book,